-(ii) Specific responsibility for climate change within the Company resides with Thomas M. Klaritch, Executive Vice President - Medical Office Properties, and Chair of our Sustainability Committee.
+- (i) Executive Vice President Medical Office Properties, and Chair of the Sustainability Committee - (ii) Specific responsibility for climate change within the Company resides with Thomas M. Klaritch, Executive Vice President Medical Office Properties, and Chair of our Sustainability Committee.
 Mr. Klaritch reports directly to our President and Chief Executive Officer, Lauralee E. Martin, who is also a member of our Board of Directors ("Board").

 Mr. Klaritch is the Executive Vice President responsible for the Company's medical office segment.
 As the Sustainability Committee Chair, Mr. Klaritch is responsible for the Company's sustainability efforts including, among other things, increasing performance and efficiency across our properties, tracking energy, water, waste, and greenhouse gas (GHG) data, and publishing the Company's annual Sustainability Report aligned with the Global Reporting Initiative (GRI) framework.
-He is also responsible for implementing sustainability Index Assessment (DJSI), and the Global Real Estate Sustainability Benchmark Survey (GRESB).
+He is also responsible for implementing sustainable best practices and transparency initiatives, including the Company's responses to the CDP Climate Change Information Request (CDP), the Dow Jones Sustainability Index Assessment (DJSI), and the Global Real Estate Sustainability Benchmark Survey (GRESB).

-sustainability initiatives, and this information is utilized to formulate our overall climate change strategy.
+Mr. Klaritch meets quarterly with the Sustainability Committee regarding sustainability goals and the performance metrics associated with the Company's sustainability initiatives, and this information is utilized to formulate our overall climate change strategy.
 Additionally, Mr. Klaritch serves on the sustainability committee of the National Association of Real Estate Investment Trusts (NAREIT), giving HCP added insight into current sustainability issues and initiatives relative to the healthcare real estate sector.